taxel55/cypress-dealls-case-study/readme.md

 #test-cases
 - Register as Mentor
 - Register as Mentee
-- Login as Mentor
+- Login / Sign In as Mentor
-- Login as Mentee
+- Login / Sign In as Mentee
 - Book Mentoring Session

 #usage